 In This Story

 If you imagine that commercial real estate development would be a classic male-dominated profession, you’d be right.
-“When I started in commercial real estate in 2001, I worked a commercial brokerage firm,” says Kat Grimsley, PhD, director of the Master of Science in Real Estate Development program at the George Mason University School of Business.
+“When I started in commercial real estate in 2001, I worked a commercial brokerage firm,” says Kat Grimsley, PhD, former director of the Master of Science in Real Estate Development program at the George Mason University School of Business.
 “We had a full floor of an office building on Connecticut Avenue in D.C., and all the brokerage professionals and managers were men, apart from the one female broker who hired me.”

 Fast forward to 2020.
 A report by the Commercial Real Estate Women (CREW) Network found that women now represent 36.7 percent of the commercial real estate industry.
 As in most industries, however, equality in wages and leadership is still an issue.
 For example, in 2020, the fixed salary gap between genders was 10.2 percent and female representation in real estate C-suite positions was only 9 percent.